For air transport passengers and the relationships with them

 3.7.
 The agreement and any submitted documents shall be kept in an electronic form by ClaimHelp as of the time of claim acceptance.
 Only ClaimHelp has access to the documents, except where these General conditions provide otherwise.

 3.8.
 Upon receipt of all data and documents, ClaimHelp shall assess the validity of the respective claim and inform the client via email about the results, any subsequent actions and the reference number of client’s claim.

 3.9.
 Upon acceptance of the claim, ClaimHelp files a written complaint with the respective airline and conducts further communication with the air carrier.
 By providing a signed power of attorney, the client gives an explicit consent to be represented by ClaimHelp and warrants and represents that in no way shall attempt to contact the airline in connection with their flight in question.

 3.10.
-If necessary, ClaimHelp will prepare and launch a legal action procedure in order to obtain satisfaction for the client’s claim.
-If the client refuses the undertaking of any such actions, the agreement is terminated as of the time of the submitted written refusal.
+If the airline refuses to pay compensation and ClaimHelp is of the opinion that the Customer has reason to obtain compensation, it will prepare and initiate a legal action to satisfy the Customer’s claim.
+He will be notified in advance of the ClaimHelp’s intentions and may need to sign a separate Power of Attorney from the Customer to initiate legal action.
+If the Client refuses the undertaking of any such actions, the agreement is terminated as of the time of the submitted written refusal.

 4: Commission fee and payment: